Human rights in Yemen: Freedom of religion

 The Constitution provides for freedom of religion, and the Government generally respected this right in practice; however, there were some restrictions.
 The Constitution declares that Islam is the state religion, and that Shari'a (Islamic law) is the source of all legislation.
 Government policy continued to contribute to the generally not free practice of religion; however, there were some restrictions.
 Muslims and followers of religious groups other than Islam are free to worship according to their beliefs, but the Government prohibits conversion from Islam and the proselytization of Muslims.

 Although relations among religious groups continued to contribute to religious freedom, there were some reports of societal abuses and discrimination based on religious belief or practice.
 There were isolated attacks on Jews and some prominent Zaydi Muslims felt targeted by government entities for their religious affiliation.
 Government military reengagement in the Saada governorate caused political, tribal, and religious tensions to reemerge in January 2007, following the third military clash with rebels associated with the al-Houthi family, who adhere to the Zaydi school of Shi'a Islam.

 Since the start of the Shia insurgency, many Zaidis accused of supporting Al-Houthi, have been arrested and held without charge or trial.
 According to the US Department of State, International Religious Freedom Report 2007, "Some Zaydis reported harassment and discrimination by the Government because they were suspected of sympathizing with the al-Houthis.
 However, it appears the Government's actions against the group were probably politically, not religiously, motivated".

 LGBT rights

 Homosexuality is illegal in Yemen in accordance with the country's Shari'ah legal system.
 LGBT persons in Yemen are likely to suffer discrimination, legal, and social challenges.
 Punishments for homosexuality range from flogging to death.
-Yemen is one of only seven countries to apply a death penalty for consensual sexual acts between adults of the same sex.
+Yemen is one of the seven countries to apply a death penalty for consensual sexual acts between adults of the same sex.

 Gay and lesbian websites are blocked by the government.

+The official position is that there are no gays in Yemen.
 As of 2007, there was no public or semi-public space for gays as in western countries.
-The official position is that there are no gays in Yemen.

 As a result of Sharia, LGBT people are killed in attacks.
-The government does not protect its gay citizens from violence.